7 Signs of caregiver burnout.

 What did I do?
 You probably guessed it – I refused.
 My love and care were more important to me than my own mental state.

 The same goes for my love for my laptop.
-I stopped doing the things I once did so much and fell into the trap of caring too much missing out on the sings of caregiver burnout.
+I stopped doing the things I once did so much and fell into the trap of caring too much missing out on the signs of caregiver burnout.

 Because endometriosis and fibromyalgia affect mental, emotional, and physical health, being a caregiver can be difficult.
 In fact, the very nature of caring for someone you love can lead to frustration.